helenclx/leilukin-site/src/blog/posts/2024-05-14-james-somerton-my-vide-game-footage.md

 articleTitle: James Somerton Used My Video Game Footage Without Credit or Permission
 desc: "James Somerton used one of my Star Wars: Knights of the Old Republic footage in one of his videos without credit or permission."
 date: 2024-05-14
+updated: 2024-05-17
 categories: ["youtube"]
 ---

 It has been five months since Hbomberguy released his ["Plagiarism and You(Tube)"](https://www.youtube.com/watch?v=yDp3cB5fHXQ) video essay on 2 December 2023, which [set off a YouTube plagiarism scandal](https://trending.knowyourmeme.com/editorials/guides/whats-up-with-hbomberguy-setting-off-a-youtube-plagiarism-scandal-the-internet-historian-and-james-somerton-controversies-explained), with another YouTuber [James Somerton](https://knowyourmeme.com/memes/events/hbomberguy-vs-james-somerton-plagiarism-scandal) being the main focus of Hbomberguy's video essay.
 I do not write this post to recap or rehash the entire James Somerton debacle.
 Instead, I want to talk about something personal related to one of James Somerton's videos — **James Somerton had used one of my video game footage in one of his videos without crediting me or asking for my permission**.

 On 5 November 2021, James Somerton released a video essay on his YouTube channel titled "Video Games and the Choice to be Gay".
-As of this writing, the video has been made private, but Somerton's videos have been [archived on the Internet Archive](https://archive.org/details/james-somerton-youtube-2023-12-03), so you can still watch "Video Games and the Choice to be Gay" directly [on the Internet Archive](https://dn720001.ca.archive.org/0/items/james-somerton-youtube-2023-12-03/20211105%20TQNKEkrPEfI%20Video%20Games%20and%20the%20Choice%20to%20be%20Gay.mp4).
+As of this writing, the video has been made private, but Somerton's videos have been [archived on the Internet Archive](https://archive.org/details/james-somerton-public-records), so you can still watch "Video Games and the Choice to be Gay" directly [on the Internet Archive](https://ia601208.us.archive.org/34/items/james-somerton-public-records/Video%20Games%20and%20the%20Choice%20to%20be%20Gay.ia.mp4).
 Alternately, you can watch the video through one of the [Wayback Machine snapshots](https://web.archive.org/web/20230000000000*/https://www.youtube.com/watch?v=TQNKEkrPEfI).

 I first discovered "Video Games and the Choice to be Gay" through a {% cite "Dragon Age" %} fan blog on Tumblr shortly after the video was published.
 The video piqued my interest because LGBTQ+ representation in video games is relevant to me as a queer, non-binary lesbian gamer, and the video games discussed in Somerton's video included {% cite "Star Wars: Knights of the Old Republic" %}, {% cite "Dragon Age" %} and {% cite "Mass Effect" %}, which was also relevant to me since I used to be a huge fan of BioWare games.
 As a result, "Video Games and the Choice to be Gay" ended up being the first and only James Somerton video I have actually watched.